-- report to the Admissions and Records Office to obtain a Course Schedule Change Form, - · proceed to obtain required signatures,

-• report to the Financial Aid Office and the Business Office to review his/her financial status based on the desired schedule changes, which can directly impact student accounts, and;

-• turn in the completed Course Schedule Change Form to the Admissions and Records Office for processing.
+- report to the Office of the Registrar to obtain a Course Schedule Change Form, - · proceed to obtain required signatures, - report to the Financial Aid Office and Student Accounting to review his/her financial status based on the desired schedule changes, which can directly impact student accounts, and; - turn in the completed Course Schedule Change Form to the Office of the Registrar for processing.
 The student should receive a copy of the form to verify its submittal.